 (Add additional nameservers)

-Verify that you have entered everything correctly and click Save when finished to update your new nameserver settings …
+Remember to click Save when finished to update your new nameserver settings …

 (Save your new nameserver settings)